 Money: Sometime in the past, there was some serious inflation; a million rupiah note is worth $67, The conversion is to divide by 10,000 (drop four digits) and then take 2/3 of what’s left.
 Most prices in Bali just drop the last thee zeros in favor of a K. In this case you divide by 10 (drop a digit) and then take 2/3 of what’s left.
 So something costing 600,000 may appear as 600K on a menu.
 Drop a zero, leaving 60, and taking 2/3 of that gives you $40.
 It’s not the easiest conversion.
 But we’ve had worse.
 Credit cards are accepted and there are ATMs everywhere.

 Pricing and What’s Included: We always strive to offer a high value-to-price ratio.
 We usually offer a main trip, with a second, pre or post trip as an option.
 This gives our guests flexibility in price as well as scheduling.
-For our week in the resort at Ubud we’ve pulled out all the stops.
+For our time in the resort at Ubud we’ve pulled out all the stops.
 Besides our own entertainers, we’ll have two local orchestras with costumed dancers and actors.
 We’ll have some outrageous banquets where the food itself is a spectacle.
 We’ll drive convertibles in the jungle with knowledgeable guides, and a concert every night.
 The cost is $6,950/person (double occupancy) with a $1,550 supplement for a single room.
 Pretty much everything is covered except your bar tab and other extras that you sign for.